bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 QueClient
 =========

-If you prefer to run the async code in one thread, and perhaps a GUI display in another, a common method would be to introduce queues to pass data between threads.
+If you prefer to run the async code in one thread, and perhaps a GUI display or other blocking code, in another, a common method would be to introduce queues to pass data between threads.

 A class 'QueClient' in module indipyclient.queclient is available if you wish to use it, together with a function that when called with transmit and receive queues will instantiate and run the class.